Stuart Forster showcases his Indian Premier League cricket photography.

 In a sport then seeing negligible attendances for domestic matches around the world, the BCCI’s approach to the IPL was nothing short of revolutionary.
 Traditionalists gasped and tutted.
 Doubters mocked and questioned why anyone would anyone consider introducing Americanisms to the beloved game of cricket.
 Traditions were, after all, a fundamental part of the game.
 Others cast doubts on the timing of the window mooted for the IPL and saw it as a potential disruptor to the established cricketing calendar.
 Some, though, comprehended the vast potential of the underlying passion for cricket in India, believing that the rapidly modernising nation was ready for a dynamic domestic league which included the cream of international talent.

 Twelve years ago cricket aficionados were divided as to whether the nascent 20-over format promised to be the sport’s saviour or its downfall.
-From 2003 the English counties had been competing for the Twenty20 Cup.
 In 2007 India won the first Twenty20 World Cup, held in South Africa, defeating Pakistan in the final.
 There was a buzz — and some controversy — relating to the establishment Indian Cricket League, the ICL, which featured teams from India, Pakistan and Bangladesh along with a World XI.
 That league proved short-lived.

 Was there even a need for T20 cricket?
 There were those who believed the 50-over format of One Day Internationals (ODIs) was exciting enough while traditionalists felt that even ODIs had become too prevalent and detracted from Test cricket — the game’s purest form.
 Others expressed the viewpoint that a significantly shorter, television-friendly version of cricket had the potential to attract a new audience, inject money from television revenue and consequently reinvigorate the sport.